Divyeshzb/newvoter/README.md

 ### Voter

-An frontend application written in node to allow participants to vote.
+An frontend applicationasdasd written in node to allow participants to vote.

 Depends on: ballot and ecserver services